Leroy1027/Corpus_Discription/README.md

    - Each abbreviation is accompanied by its English meaning and a Chinese translation.
 You can use these abbreviations to standardize the glossing in your linguistic analyses.
    - For example, the abbreviation `AFF` stands for "Affirmative" in English and is translated as `肯定語氣` in Chinese.

-### Example Usage

-Here’s how you might gloss a sentence using these abbreviations: ni3 zai4 xue2xiao4 jiao4shu1
-1SG LOC school teach

-"I teach at the school."
-In the above gloss:
-- `1SG` represents "first person singular" (第一人稱單數).
-- `LOC` represents "locative" (處所格).
-- `teach` represents the verb "to teach" (教).

 ### Contributing

 If you would like to contribute to the abbreviation tables or add new ones, please:
 - Submit an issue with your suggestions.
 - Fork the repository, make your changes, and submit a pull request.

-## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.